Causes of Polycystic Ovarian Syndrome

-I frequently diagnose and successfully treat women with polycystic ovarian reserve syndrome (PCOS).
+I frequently diagnose and successfully treat women with polycystic ovarian syndrome (PCOS).
 PCOS is a common problem affecting 1 in 6 women.
 The term polycystic ovary means many cysts in the ovary.
 These cysts are the result of ovarian hormones that are slightly out of balance, resulting in missed or irregular periods.
 As a reproductive specialist, I have helped thousands of patients with PCOS grow their families.

 There are many factors that can cause PCOS including genetics, insulin resistance, unusual ratios of hormones, and others.
 High levels of male hormone and high levels of insulin are often associated with PCOS symptoms.